 In a study aimed to evaluate the inhibitory effect of curcumin on harmful organisms, human teeth that had been inoculated were found to have reduced bacterial adherence after being given curcumin.
 Results support the use of curcumin as a food-based agent that fights harmful organisms.

 Although many preclinical studies suggest curcumin has therapeutic application, the effectiveness of curcumin in randomized, placebo-controlled, double-blind clinical trials is still to come.
-Some have speculated the bioavailability of curcumin to be sub par and that, combined with rapid metabolization, may limit its application.
-However, many studies have tested curcumin alone and in combination with other agents as encapsulations, emulsions, tablets, and powders.
+Some have speculated the bioavailability of curcumin to be sub par and that may limit its application.
 Now, some studies have responded by formulating curcumin nano particles to determine if the decreased particle size increases bioavailability.
-One study involving rats and asthma found that dosing with curcumin nanoparticles increased concentrations of curcumin in the lung and liver.
-In the animal model, the nano-particles effectively suppressed airway hyperresponsiveness and irritation, leading to conclusions that curcumin nano particles could eventually be a promising candidate for asthma therapy.
+One study involving rats and asthma found that curcumin nanoparticles increased concentrations of curcumin in the lung and liver; the nano-particles effectively suppressed airway hyperresponsiveness and irritation, leading to conclusions that curcumin nano particles could eventually be a promising candidate for asthma therapy.

 – Dr. Edward F. Group III, DC, ND, DACBN, DCBCN, DABFM